-The only shareholder with over 10% of share capital is:
+Shareholders with over 10% of share capital:

-- GILEX HOLDING S.ar.I
+- GILEX HOLDING S.A.

 Shareholders with less than a 10% share, but with transactions that exceed 5% of technical equity.
-At December 31, 2022 and 2021, there were no transactions at the parent company for more than 5% of the parent company's technical equity with shareholders with less than a 10% share.
+At December 31, 2023 and 2022, there were no transactions at the parent company for more than 5% of the parent company's technical equity with shareholders with less than a 10% share.

-b.
+- b.
 Key management personnel: people who have the authority and responsibility to directly or indirectly plan, direct and control the entity's activities, including any director or manager (whether or not they are executives) of the parent company.
 This includes members of the Board of Directors, the president and vice-presidents.

-- Subsidiaries controlled by the parent company.
+- c.
+Subsidiaries controlled by the parent company.

 - Banco GNB Perú

 - Banco GNB Paraguay

 - Servitrust GNB Sudameris

 - Servivalores GNB Sudameris

 - Servibanca S. A

 - Servitotal

 - Corporación Financiera GNB Sudameris

 - Charleston Hotels Group S. A. S

 - Namen Finance Limited

 - Manforce Overseas Limited

 - Inversiones GNB Comunicaciones S. A. S

 - GNB Holding S. A. S

-- Fondo de Capital Privado Inmobiliario
+- Fondo de Capital Privado Inmobiliario Servivalores

-- Lulo Bank
+- Fondo de Capital Privado Inmobiliario Servitrust

 - d.
 Other non-subsidiary related parties